_

 "Did I mention the baby's long dead?"
 James muttered.

-"No.."
-Tom's face fell.
-"Man that sucks, but we would of had a second Janeway that's you guys age around, or a male version I suppose."
+"No," Tom's face fell.
+"Man that sucks, but we would have had a second Janeway that's you guys age around, or a male version I suppose."

 "Not really, he or she might not have been like her at all and like the dad," James said.
 "Now don't tell her that I told you that."